Cytokine-induced killer cell: Clinical trials

 In a large number of phase I and phase II studies, autologous and allogeneic CIK cells displayed a high cytotoxic potential against a broad range of varying tumor entities, whereas side effects were only minor.
 In many cases, CIK cell treatment led to complete remissions of tumor burden, prolonged survival durations and improved quality of life, even in advanced disease stages.

 Currently, the utilization of CIK cell treatment is restricted to clinical studies, but this therapeutic approach might also benefit patients as first-line treatment modality in the future.

-International registry on CIK cells (IRCC)
+International Registry on CIK Cells (IRCC)

 The international registry on CIK cells (IRCC) was founded in 2011 as an independent organization, dedicated to collect data about clinical trials utilizing CIK cells and subsequent analysis to determine the latest state of clinical CIK cell research.
 A particular focus is thereby the evaluation of CIK cell efficacy in clinical trials and side effects.

+International Society of CIK Cells (ISCC)

+The International Society of Cytokine-induced killer cells (ISCC) was founded in 2024 to promote the networking of people who develop and research treatment therapies with CIK cells.
+In general, the members of the society aim to improve treatment options for cancer patients.